Yes, America's Anchorman is away, and this is your undocumented anchorman.

 You know what that's like?

-But that's that's heading for Latin America.
+But that's heading for Latin America.

 Not much social mobility.

-And that's what's happening here too, and that's what that poll reflects.
+And that's what that poll reflects.

-Uh and that's what the retreat into part-time jobs and low-level service jobs.
+And that's what the retreat into part-time jobs and low-level service jobs.

 Millions and millions of people in the last six years have fought by their own definition, have fallen out of the middle class.

-Are they gonna vote in November?
+Are they going to vote in November?

-Are they gonna vote for serious candidates?
+Are they going to vote for serious candidates?

-Uh are they going to vote two years down the line for a serious president?
+Are they going to vote two years down the line for a serious president?

-Joe Biden gives a speech on Labor Day, and he says it's time the middle class, it's time for the middle class to take back America.
+Joe Biden gives a speech on Labor Day, and he says it's time, the middle class, it's time for the middle class to take back America.

-Who shrunk the middle class from seventy-two percent to fifty-seven percent?
+Who shrunk the middle class from 72% to 57%?

 Joe Biden shrunk the middle class.